Ambahan: Characteristics

 The ambahan has several characteristics.
 First, it is a rhythmic poetic expression with a meter of seven syllable lines and having rhythmic end-syllables.
 It is also most often presented as a chant without a determined musical pitch or musical instrument accompaniment.
-Finally, it is meant to express in an allegorical way, liberally using poetic language, certain situations or certain characteristics referred to by the one reciting the poem.
+Finally, it is meant to express in an allegorical way, using poetic language, certain situations or particular characteristics referred to by the one reciting the poem.

 The characteristic of the ambahan of having seven syllables in a single line distinguishes it from other forms of poetry of the Hanunó'o Mangyans.
-This particular feature has exceptions; the first part of the ambahan may have more than seven syllables although this portion may not be considered as the poem proper and only serves as an introduction.
+This particular feature has exceptions.
+The first part of the ambahan could have more than seven syllables although this portion may not be considered as the poem proper and only serves as an introduction.
 This may be due to the shortage of suitable word combinations for a certain line or the line could not be further shortened.
 A line could also be shorter than seven syllables in order to preserve the meaning of the line which would have been changed by the addition of syllables although this is rare.